 How We Tested & Ranked the Best Solar Panels

 Not all solar reviews are equal.
 Some sites just list specs from a brochure.
-My team digs deeper.
+Our team digs deeper.
 Here’s exactly how we pick the winners.

 Testing Criteria